-- B.A. in Communication Studies - B.A. in Mass Communication Broadcast Concentration - B.A. in Mass Communication Print Concentration - B.A. in Mass Communication -Strategic Communication/ Public Relations Concentration - B.A. in Political Science Accelerated Pre-Law Program - B.A. in Political Science Accelerated Public Affairs Program - B.A. in Political Science American National Institutions Concentration - B.A. in Political Science International Affairs Concentration - B.A. in Political Science Public Law Concentration - B.A. in Political Science Urban Politics Concentration - B.A. in Sociology - B.A. in Sociology Accelerated Sociology of Public Service Program - B.A. in Sociology Health, Medicine & Society Concentration - B.S. in Psychology - B.S. in Psychology Premedical - B.S. in Speech Pathology
+B.A. in Communication Studies B.A. in Mass Communication - Broadcast Concentration B.A. in Mass Communication - Strategic Communication/ Public Relations Concentration B.A. in Political Science - Accelerated Pre-Law Program B.A. in Political Science - Accelerated Public Affairs Program B.A. in Political Science - American National Institutions Concentration B.A. in Political Science - International Affairs Concentration B.A. in Political Science - Public Law Concentration B.A. in Political Science - Urban Politics Concentration B.A. in Sociology B.A. in Sociology - Accelerated Sociology of Public Service Program B.A. in Sociology - Health, Medicine & Society Concentration B.S. in Psychological Science B.S. in Premedical Psychology B.S. in Speech Pathology